 What is an alcohol or drug problem?

-- Does drinking alcohol or taking drugs sometimes interfere with your life at home or at work?
+- Does drinking alcohol or taking drugs sometimes interfere with your life at home, at work, or at school?

 - Have your friends or family said they’re worried about your drinking or drug use?